McKinley Carter Wealth Services Inc. Sells 1,113 Shares of Prologis, Inc. (NYSE:PLD)

-McKinley Carter Wealth Services Inc. lowered its position in Prologis, Inc. (NYSE:PLD – Free Report) by 16.5% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+McKinley Carter Wealth Services Inc. decreased its holdings in Prologis, Inc. (NYSE:PLD – Free Report) by 16.5% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 5,636 shares of the real estate investment trust’s stock after selling 1,113 shares during the period.
-McKinley Carter Wealth Services Inc.’s holdings in Prologis were worth $703,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+McKinley Carter Wealth Services Inc.’s holdings in Prologis were worth $703,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in PLD.
-RB Capital Management LLC lifted its stake in Prologis by 14.7% in the first quarter.
-RB Capital Management LLC now owns 3,004 shares of the real estate investment trust’s stock worth $485,000 after purchasing an additional 385 shares during the last quarter.
-Blair William & Co.
-IL lifted its stake in Prologis by 5.3% in the first quarter.
-Blair William & Co.
-IL now owns 21,612 shares of the real estate investment trust’s stock worth $3,490,000 after purchasing an additional 1,092 shares during the last quarter.
-Sequoia Financial Advisors LLC raised its stake in shares of Prologis by 87.7% during the first quarter.
-Sequoia Financial Advisors LLC now owns 3,382 shares of the real estate investment trust’s stock valued at $546,000 after acquiring an additional 1,580 shares in the last quarter.
-Baird Financial Group Inc. raised its stake in shares of Prologis by 41.8% during the first quarter.
-Baird Financial Group Inc. now owns 241,219 shares of the real estate investment trust’s stock valued at $38,952,000 after acquiring an additional 71,112 shares in the last quarter.
-Finally, Zions Bancorporation N.A. raised its stake in shares of Prologis by 38.8% during the first quarter.
-Zions Bancorporation N.A. now owns 2,078 shares of the real estate investment trust’s stock valued at $336,000 after acquiring an additional 581 shares in the last quarter.
+A number of other institutional investors have also recently made changes to their positions in PLD.
+Allworth Financial LP lifted its stake in Prologis by 3.4% in the fourth quarter.
+Allworth Financial LP now owns 12,754 shares of the real estate investment trust’s stock worth $1,438,000 after purchasing an additional 419 shares during the last quarter.
+BOKF NA lifted its stake in Prologis by 11.8% in the fourth quarter.
+BOKF NA now owns 34,919 shares of the real estate investment trust’s stock worth $3,937,000 after purchasing an additional 3,685 shares during the last quarter.
+Private Trust Co.
+NA lifted its stake in Prologis by 9.0% in the fourth quarter.
+Private Trust Co.
+NA now owns 3,334 shares of the real estate investment trust’s stock worth $376,000 after purchasing an additional 276 shares during the last quarter.
+Values First Advisors Inc. lifted its stake in Prologis by 23.4% in the third quarter.
+Values First Advisors Inc. now owns 2,467 shares of the real estate investment trust’s stock worth $251,000 after purchasing an additional 468 shares during the last quarter.
+Finally, Continental Investors Services Inc. bought a new stake in Prologis in the third quarter worth about $368,000.
 Institutional investors own 91.74% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, June 30th.
-Stockholders of record on Friday, June 16th were issued a $0.87 dividend.
-This represents a $3.48 dividend on an annualized basis and a dividend yield of 2.85%.
-The ex-dividend date was Thursday, June 15th.
-Prologis’s dividend payout ratio is presently 105.14%.
+The company also recently declared a quarterly dividend, which was paid on Friday, June 30th.
+Shareholders of record on Friday, June 16th were issued a $0.87 dividend.
+This represents a $3.48 annualized dividend and a yield of 2.85%.
+The ex-dividend date of this dividend was Thursday, June 15th.
+Prologis’s dividend payout ratio is currently 105.14%.

-PLD has been the subject of several research analyst reports.
-UBS Group lifted their price target on shares of Prologis from $141.00 to $144.00 and gave the company a “buy” rating in a research note on Wednesday, April 19th.
+Several brokerages have issued reports on PLD.
+UBS Group raised their price objective on shares of Prologis from $141.00 to $144.00 and gave the stock a “buy” rating in a research note on Wednesday, April 19th.
+Mizuho initiated coverage on shares of Prologis in a research note on Monday, March 20th.
+They set a “buy” rating and a $140.00 price target for the company.
 888 reaffirmed a “maintains” rating on shares of Prologis in a research note on Wednesday, June 28th.
-Robert W. Baird lifted their price target on shares of Prologis from $125.00 to $133.00 and gave the company a “neutral” rating in a research note on Thursday, April 20th.
-The Goldman Sachs Group lifted their price target on shares of Prologis from $157.00 to $170.00 and gave the company a “buy” rating in a research note on Wednesday, April 19th.
+92 Resources reaffirmed a “maintains” rating on shares of Prologis in a research note on Wednesday, June 28th.
 Finally, Barclays decreased their price target on shares of Prologis from $160.00 to $159.00 in a research note on Wednesday, June 28th.
-Three analysts have rated the stock with a hold rating, sixteen have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $143.50.
+Three analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $143.50.

 About Prologis